College transport for 16-19 year olds

 these are unavailable or prove unsuitable, a travel allowance may

 be offered to students to make their own way to school/college.
+The

-individual student’s course timetable.
+to accommodate each individual student’s course timetable.

 What transport is available for students with special